herrera-ignacio/go-in-practice/README.md

 ### Objectives

-* Introducing cloud computing.
-* Working with multiple cloud providers.
+* Working with multiple cloud providers avoiding vendor lock-in.
-* Gathering information on the cloud host.
+* Gathering information about the host.
 * Compiling to various operating systems and architectures.
-* Monitoring the Go runtime in an application.
+* Monitoring the Go runtime to detect issues and details about a running application.

 ### Techniques